MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ### Deployment pipeline resources

 Build and release pipelines for a mission critical application must be fully automated to guarantee a consistent way of deploying a validated stamp.
 These resources remain the same as the [baseline deployment pipeline](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#deployment-pipeline-resources).
-However, there are additional [deployment considerations](deployment-considerations).
+However, there are [deployment considerations](#deployment-considerations) unique to this architecture.

 ### Management resources
 To gain access to the private compute cluster, this architecture uses private build agents and jump box virtual machine (VM) instances.
 Azure Bastion provides secure access to the jump box VMs.
 These resources remain the same as the [baseline management resources](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#management-resources).